wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.33 =
+*  Change: removal of forum feed: moving to email support.
+*  Fix:  Default css was now 'hiding' the current day details because it ended up being white text on a white background.
+Fixed.
+*  Tested: on wp 4.3 beta

 = Version 4.32 =
 Fix:  organiser temporarily got lost - they're back!
 Fix:  some tweaks to functions to improve last date calculations those with events coming from the database.